MISAO Project

 Observations by Kazuhiro Nakajima, and the NSVS data suggest that MisV1325 is almost constant at about 14.2 mag.
 Observations by Nobuo Ohkura and Youichirou Nakashima also suggest that it keeps almost constant at 13.5-13.8 mag from 2001 to 2007, however, it faded only in 2000 and became fainter than 14 mag.
 So MisV1325 may be a RCB type variable, which rarely fades out.

-Nakajima's observations and the NSVS data also suggest the small variation with an amplitude of about 0.2 mag in its normal state.
+Nakajima's observations and the NSVS data suggest the small variation with an amplitude of about 0.2 mag.

 Kazuhiro Nakajima's observations revealed it is a RRAB type variable with unfiltered CCD variations between 13.85 and 14.80 magnitude, and period of 0.53201 days (IBVS 5700).